PM Update: Rain late tonight into Wednesday, with some snow mixed in north and west

 Listen to our daily D.C. forecasts: Apple Podcasts | Amazon Echo | More options

 Through Tonight: Clouds will thicken and lower through the evening.
 We should stay dry through the evening and into the early overnight.
 After midnight, rain will advance on the area pretty quickly.
 It may mix with some snow well north and west, but it won’t amount to anything more than a quick and melting coating on grassy surfaces.
+Lows are in the mid- and upper 30s.

 View the current weather at The Washington Post.